Enrolling and starting your child at school

 - if there is no school uniform, choose clothes and shoes that are easy for your child to manage by themselves

 - allow plenty of time for getting to school or kura.
 On the way chat about what they think their day will be like and what they want to do when they get home.

 - go into the classroom and say hello or kia ora to the teacher with your child

 - tell the teacher about after school arrangements if you won't be the person picking your child up - although it can help them settle in quicker if you can pick them up for the first few times

 - show or remind your child where the toilets are and any other place it is important to know about, such as where they will be collected at the end of the day

 - it helps children to feel they belong if they know other children.
-Make a point of stopping to chat with children and parents you know as you arrive
+Make a point of stopping to chat with children and parents and/or carers you know as you arrive

 - make goodbyes short.
 Teachers have a lot of experience helping children to settle in and managing an upset child.